-BC and OC EFs for the other sources (e.g. industries, energy, etc), as well as EFs for the other species (CO, NO_x , NMVOCs, SO2) are provided by Liousse et al. (2014), with the exception of the non-road traffic sub-sectors.
-For

-145 rail and domestic aviation using diesel (DL), aviation gasoline (AV) and jet fuel (JF), EFs for developing countries are taken to be the highest value found in the literature as presented in Table 1.
+BC and OC EFs for the other sources (i.e., industries, energy, etc.), as well as EFs for the other species (CO, NO_x , NMVOCs, SO2), are provided by Liousse et al. (2014), with the exception of the non-road traffic sub-sectors.
+For rail and domestic aviation using diesel (DL), aviation gasoline (AV) and jet fuel (JF), EFs for developing countries are taken to be the highest value found in the literature as presented in Table 1.
 For these sub-sectors, the same EF is used for semi-developed and developing countries.
-It should be noted that, as reported in Keita et al. (2018), new EF values for BC and OC for motor gasoline, diesel oil, and wood burning are higher than those reported by Liousse et al. (2014) (for example for motor gasoline by a

-150 factor of 1.5 and 4 respectively for OC and BC), and slightly lower in the case of charcoal burning, charcoal making and two-wheel vehicles (for example for charcoal making by a factor of 0.8 and 0.9 respectively for OC and BC).
+It should be noted that, as reported in Keita et al. (2018), new EF values for BC and OC for motor gasoline, diesel oil, and wood burning are higher than those reported by Liousse et al. (2014) (for example for motor gasoline by a factor of 1.5 and 4 respectively for OC and BC) and slightly lower in